 Subscribe to the Prosperous Coach Podcast

-In this episode, I’m doing another ON AIR COACHING Session (where I coach the coach) with Casey Onder.
+In this episode, I’m doing another On Air session (where I coach the coach) with Casey Onder.
 We’re going to determine her ideal target audience for her coaching business.

 A Better Definition of Success